 Nunthorpe Academy works closely with the community Police Officers to develop relationships and build reciprocal support.

-Each house nominates prefects during the summer term of Year 10.
-2 prefects are selected as House Captains and a further 2 as Vice Captains.
+Each house nominates prefects during the Spring term of Year 10.
+2 prefects are selected as House Captain and Vice Captain.
 Prefects undertake duties around the academy at breaks and lunchtimes working alongside staff; they also have public function duties at parent’s evenings and academy events.

 Throughout the academic year Nunthorpe works closely with all partner primary schools to ensure that students in Year 6 are supported in their transition to secondary school.
 We have a number of teachers who undertake teaching in the primary schools which can help to ease the transition for students as they already know teachers at Nunthorpe before the moving to our academy.
-All students are invited to visit for at least 2 days induction in the summer term before moving schools.
+All students are invited to visit for an Induction Week in the Summer term before moving schools.

 Pastoral Support Plan.
 A process of supporting students who are not managing to have a successful experience at the academy.
-Involvement of the LA, Inclusion, Head of House, parent and other agencies depending on the case is essential to support students towards success.
+Involvement of the LA, Inclusion, Senior Pastoral Manager, parent and other agencies depending on the case is essential to support students towards success.

 Nunthorpe Academy’s Parents Voice Group: